Oxford University Men's Basketball

 The Oxford University men's basketball team represents the University of Oxford in the BUCS Basketball League and the National Basketball League (NBL).
 The team has won 19 National Championships, making it one of the most successful university basketball teams in the United Kingdom.
 The team is currently coached by Florin Roman.

 Basketball has a long history at Oxford.
 The earliest record of basketball being played at the university was in 1893, just two years after the game's invention.
 The first known men's inter-varsity basketball team was selected in 1921, when it competed against the University of Cambridge in the inaugural Oxford-Cambridge Inter-Varsity Basketball Match.

 The 1940s

-In 1947, Oxford assembled the first team of the post World War II era in response to an invitation from the Czechoslovakian National Team to play ahead of the 1948 Olympic Games.
+In 1947, Oxford assembled the first team of the post World War II era in response to an invitation from the Czechoslovak National Team to play ahead of the 1948 Olympic Games.
 In January 1948, the Blues embarked on an eight-game tour of Czechoslovakia.
-The Czechoslovakian National Team beat Oxford 58–32 in the tour's opening game, but Oxford finished the trip with a 4–4 record.
+The Czechoslovak National Team beat Oxford 58–32 in the tour's opening game, but Oxford finished the trip with a 4–4 record.

 The first post World War II Varsity Game was held on June 11, 1949, at RAF Halton.
 Oxford dominated their rivals with a 47–11 victory.